mothur/mothur.github.io/_wiki/edamame.md

 #### Beta diversity measurements

-Now we\'d like to compare the membership and structure of the various samples using an OTU-based approach.
-Let\'s start by generating a heatmap of the relative abundance of each OTU across the 24 samples using the [heatmap.bin](heatmap.bin) command and log2 scaling the relative abundance values.
-Because there are so many OTUs, let\'s just look at the top 50 OTUs:
+Now we'd like to compare the membership and structure of the various samples using an OTU-based approach.
+Let's start by generating a heatmap of the relative abundance of each OTU across the 24 samples using the [heatmap.bin](heatmap.bin) command and log2 scaling the relative abundance values.
+Because there are so many OTUs, let's just look at the top 50 OTUs:

     mothur > heatmap.bin(shared=stability.opti_mcc.0.03.subsample.shared, scale=log2, numotu=50)